LevinaLab/rnn_timescale_public/README.md

 - Measuring $\tau$ and $\tau_{net}$
 - Measuring dimensionality of population activity using PCA
 - Running ablation and perturbation analysis
+- Continuous RNN training and analysis
+- LSTM training and analysis

 More details are provided in the README inside `./analysis`.